SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-osism-nbde-install.md

 ```

-in SCS Stacks it is now able to activate for bare metal nodes like control, compute, network and storage nodes
+In SCS stacks it is now able to activate NBDE for bare metal nodes like control, compute, network and storage nodes!